Occy88/django_project/GUIDE.md

 1. Clone the repo: https://github.com/Occy88/django_project.git
 2. Open the project in your development environment of choice, I recommend Pycharm.
 3. Open the project in your terminal window
+4. Mac only - you need to do a little extra work. `brew install postgres; brew services start postgres; export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/` This will allow psycopg2 to be installed.
-4. setup the virtual environment:
+5. Setup the virtual environment:
 `virtualenv venv; source venv/bin/activate; pip3 install -r requiremnts.txt;`
-5. change any string matching "django_project" in the whole project to a name of your choice say "your_project" (ctrl+shift+r) in Pycharm
+6. Change any string matching "django_project" in the whole project to a name of your choice say "your_project" (ctrl+shift+r) in Pycharm
 Also rename all directories matching django_project to the choice for your project.
-Link the project to your github: rm -rf .git git init follow the rest of the instructions on github or your choice of hosting platform
+Link the project to your github: rm -rf .git git init
+Follow the rest of the instructions on github or your choice of hosting platform
-6. initiate a heroku app you would like to link your project to:
+7. Initiate a heroku app you would like to link your project to:
 `heroku create your_project`
 `heroku git:remote -a your_project`
 `heroku config:set DISABLE_COLLECTSTATIC=1`